peanutbutterclassic/insync/README.md

     * JavaScript.

 ## Acknowledgement
 I want to thank Code Institute's tutorial team for their patience and support throughout my coding development.
 Finally, a shout out to my mentor Guido who has been phenomenal since I started coding.
 He has given me valuable guidance and support while ensuring I take that stride to be adventurous with new technologies.
+To my peers on slack for motivation and inspiration.
+Special thanks to friends and families who helped checked the functionality on their mobile devices.
+The struggle is real but isn't life a constant learning process?

 ## Reference
 1. Online Python Tutor: Embeddable Web-Based Program Visualization for CS Education.
 ACM Technical Symposium on Computer Science Education (SIGCSE), 2013.
 [ACM DL]